Sentosa Express

 The Sentosa Express is a monorail line connecting Sentosa island to HarbourFront on the Singapore mainland.
 It was built at a cost of S$140 million to replace the previous Sentosa Monorail.
 Development began in June 2003 and construction works were completed in late 2006.
 The fully elevated 2.1-kilometre (1.3-mile; per direction) two-way line (4.3-km total track length) opened on 15 January 2007.
-The monorail system, privately owned by Sentosa Development Corporation and operated by Singapore Mass Rapid Transit, can move up to 4,000 passengers per hour per direction.
+The monorail system, privately owned by Sentosa Development Corporation and operated by SMRT Corporation, can move up to 4,000 passengers per hour per direction.